Alexis Hornbuckle: College statistics

-WNBA
+Professional career

 Hornbuckle was drafted 4th overall by the Detroit Shock in 2008.
 In her first WNBA game, she set a franchise record with seven steals while playing just 19 minutes.
 She averaged 5.4 points per game during the Shock's run to the 2008 WNBA title.

 Hornbuckle became a starter in 2009, and moved with the franchise to Tulsa in 2010.
 She was traded to the Minnesota Lynx halfway through the season, where she served as a backup to starting point guard Lindsay Whalen.
-She was acquired by the Phoenix Mercury on February 2, 2012 and played for them for the 2012 and 2013 seasons.
+She was acquired by the Phoenix Mercury on February 2, 2012, and played for them for the 2012 and 2013 seasons.